Last updated December 2021.

 - A compelling personal/research statement.
 Most people do this wrong.
 Basically, you should be able to articulate a concrete research question and how you would propose to answer it.
-More on this below.
+See my advice on writing a good statement.

 - Outside funding.
 This won’t make a difference at all schools, but at many it can help.
 US students should apply for an NSF and foreign students may have a similar institution in their country.
 See my grant application advice.

 Lest you are beginning to despair: Very few applicants have all of these things.
-Most are weak in one or two or three.
+Most applicants are weak in one or two or three areas.
 So don’t stress out too much.
 Even so stress out enough that you do now what you can to improve your chances with the time you have.

 A big piece of advice: Try to work on research projects with professors, because the best way to decide whether you want to do something is to try it out before it’s too late.
 Become an RA in your department, or start looking for RA jobs with professors in top departments in areas of your interest.
 This will also help with letters and your statement.

 Thanks for the general advice, but what about you and Chicago?

 If you want to know what it’s like to work with me, read this.

 Most of the students I work with are interested in topics related to something under the umbrella of the political economy of development (micro- and macro-level), conflict and terrorism, political behavior (like voting or rioting or collective action), or causal inference.
 If your topic falls here, then I’d be a natural advisor for you, and I welcome new students.
 I commonly work with economics, politics and Harris School PhD students.